 - Role-playing and other techniques of active learning

-- Audio recordings of didactic activities should be available to all trainees to maximize learning
+- Audio recordings of didactic activities should be available to all trainees to maximise learning

-- Tutoring: during the first two years of core training, each trainee is provided with a certain number of hours to spend with a tutor (8 hours recommended per year).
-Tutors are either therapist sufficiently experienced in EDT so to guide trainees in all theoretical subjects or therapists who have completed their training (or are finishing their last year of core training) and have demonstrated a deep knowledge of EDT.
+- Tutoring: during the first two years of core-training, each trainee is provided with a certain number of hours to spend with a tutor (8 hours recommended per year).
+Tutors are either therapists sufficiently experienced in EDT so to guide trainees in all theoretical subjects or therapists who have completed their training (or are finishing their last year of core-training) and have demonstrated a deep knowledge of EDT.
 In addition to face-to-face tutorials, online consultations are acceptable when tutor and tutee live at a significant distance.

 - Inter-vision (peer consultation) among trainees: this is highly recommended, because it develops independent thinking and creativity in the trainee, as well as opportunities for lively exchanges of ideas and perspectives.

-- Final examination: we suggest that at the end of core training all participants pass a final examination that includes a video-recorded presentation of a clinical case successfully completed and aligned with the core.
+- Final examination: IEDTA suggests that at the end of core-training all participants pass a final examination that includes a video-recorded presentation of a clinical case successfully completed and aligned with the core.
 The recorded material should demonstrate sufficient capacity to apply EDT fundamental techniques.
-The assessment should be provided and approved by an IEDTA-Certified supervisor.
+The assessment should be provided and approved by an IEDTA certified Supervisor.

-- Attendance an IEDTA international conference every 4 years is recommended.
-The IEDTA will offer group discounts for training groups.
+- Attendance an IEDTA International Conference every 4 years is recommended.
+IEDTA will offer group discounts for training groups.

-- Ongoing monitoring of cases: we encourage students in core training to use evaluation instruments with their patients in order to monitor the effectiveness of their therapy and training.
-The IEDTA will provide recommendations for a standard basic set of instruments, which will have a number of benefits including the production of a significant amount of data which could further EDT research.
+- Ongoing monitoring of cases: IEDTA encourages students in core-training to use evaluation instruments with their patients in order to monitor the effectiveness of their therapy and training.
+IEDTA will provide recommendations for a standard basic set of instruments, which will have a number of benefits including the production of a significant amount of data which could further EDT research.

-- The training program must include a minimum of 3 meetings per year for 3 years.
+- The core-training programme must include a minimum of 3 meetings per year for 3 years.

-- All trainees must be licensed/registered or in a recognized degree program that leads to licensure/registration.
+- All core-trainees must be licensed/registered or in a recognised degree programme that leads to licensure/registration.

-- Each student must receive at least 80 hours of teaching (other than supervision) and 15 hours of group or individual supervision of her or his own cases within a 3-year period.
+- Each trainee must receive at least 80 hours of teaching (other than supervision) and 15 hours of group or individual supervision of her or his own cases within a 3-year period.

-- 75% of the group supervision must be provided by an IEDTA-certified supervisor.
+- At least 75% of the group supervision must be provided by an IEDTA certified Supervisor.

-- The minimal number of students to start a core training group is 4.
-The maximum number of students in a core training group is 15.
+- The minimal number of trainees to start a core-training group is 4.
+The maximum number of trainees in a core-training group is 15.

-- IEDTA-Certified Core Training Programs may structure the delivery of the required hours of training and supervision as they choose.
+- IEDTA certified Core-Training Programmes may structure and deliver the required hours of training and supervision as they choose.

-- Training programs may apply to the Education Committee to make exceptions to the rules, which will be done on a case-by-case basis.
+- Training programmes may apply to the Education Committee to make exceptions to the rules, which will be evaluated on a case-by-case basis.